genwebcorp/genjax/src/genjax/_src/core/interpreters/README.md

 [Original adapted from notebook on static effect dispatch][effects_notebook]

+(WIP)

-A final style continuation passing interpreter which dispatches registered primitives to a dynamic context (which the user can inherit and override).
+A final style interpreter (e.g. it defines its own `Trace` and `Tracers`) which wraps a `Jaxpr` continuation passing interpreter.
+Allows dispatching registered primitives to a dynamic context (which the user can inherit and override).
+The context can store and yield state - allowing lifting of pure functions to ones which accept and return state.

 * (**adev**) [ADEV](https://arxiv.org/pdf/2212.06386.pdf)